 Cross-country skiing (which is also sometimes referred to as Nordic skiing) is generally practiced on purpose-built trails and tracks.
 The skis are meant to be designed differently, depending on the style of skiing you are enjoying.

-There is a difference between doing cross country skiing for half an hour as a means of physical activity and then calling it a day, and doing it for hours and still loving each second of it.
+There is a difference between doing cross-country skiing for half an hour as a means of physical activity and then calling it a day, and doing it for hours and still loving each second of it.
 While both kinds of XC skiers know how to ski their way through some slopes, the later kind knows how to do it well enough to have a full-body workout, relax the mind, take-in the snow-covered nature, and still wanting to do it more.

-The Right Position
+Finding the Right Position

 For the correct position, when your left arm and pole go in front of your body, your right foot and ski should be behind your body.
 The same case goes for the right hand.
 You will keep on switching from left to right with your arms and legs opposing each other diagonally – just like a normal walking style.

 It is easy to glide along in the beginning without learning the exact style, but it is strictly advised to get the hang of this style through proper practice.
 Once your technique (poor or correct) becomes your habit, it will be extremely hard to change it.
 For this reason, make sure your body is in the right position when you start and your legs and feet obey your mind.